 They’ll fill your head with various facts about their businesses and the positions they are offering, then ask if you have any questions.

 This is your chance.
 If they haven’t already addressed your list of requirements, make sure to ask for clarification on those topics.
 Write down their responses and thank them for taking the time to talk to you.

 After you complete your interviews for the day or even the week, go back over your notes and see how each job offer compares to the others.

-Armed with all the information you collected, you have everything you need to make an informed decision on which job is right for you.
+Armed with all the information you collected, you’ll have everything you need to make an informed decision on which job is right for you.

-I know from personal experience, that interviewing for multiple jobs on the same day or even the same week, can become very stressful.
-But Workamping is fun, and finding the jobs should be just as fun, in my opinion.
-Being profession and prepared means knowing you’re putting your very best foot forward, which will help ease some of the stress and make the process more enjoyable, especially when you receive that employment offer from the job you’ve been dreaming about.
+Interviewing for multiple jobs on the same day or even the same week, can become very stressful.
+But Workamping is fun, and finding the jobs should be just as fun.
+Being professional and prepared means knowing you’re putting your very best foot forward, which will help ease some of the stress and make the process more enjoyable, especially when you receive that employment offer from the job you’ve been dreaming about.